thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {::boilerplate bcp14}

 The terms Attester, Relying Party, Verifier, Attestation Result, and Evidence are defined in {{RFC9334}}.
+We use the term receiver to refer to Relying Parties and Verifiers.

 We use the terms Evidence, PSA attestation token, and PSA token interchangeably.
+The terms sender and Attester are used interchangeably.
 Likewise, we use the terms Verifier, and verification service interchangeably.

 {: vspace="0"}
 RoT: